Snouuuflake/MSS-Worship/README.md

 # Current Build Features
 MSS Worship 0.1.0 is public!
 This version features reading and displaying MSS files, automatic font size adjustment, overlaying a logo / black screen to hide what is currently being projected, along with two differently-styled windows.

-To learn how to write lyrics in MSS format with any plain text editor check out the lyric-writing tutorial, and for styling lyrics / setting the logo image, check out the styling-config tutorial.
+To learn how to write lyrics in MSS format with any plain text editor, or how to style lyrics / change the logo image, check out this repository's wiki, soon to be expanded an translated to spanish.

+### Note: Due to the fact that this version was somewhat-rushed into having an installer, the installer is one-click, with no options, (installs in \Users\<USER>\AppData\Local\Programs), and has asar:false in the electron-builder options.
+This is all bound to change in releases in the near future.
+An installer for MacOS and Linux is also planned in the near future, once the software is in a more robust state.

 # MSS-Worship
 An open-source Electron app for displaying song lyrics, images, and more, designed with worship in mind.